 Set in 1962, Ridley Road tells the story of a young Jewish woman named Vivien Epstein, who moves from Manchester to East London after the death of her father.

-She attempts to track down a man with whom she once had an intense love affair, but with little information to go on she is sadly unsuccessful.
+She attempts to track down Jack Morris, a man with whom she once had an intense love affair, but with little information to go on she is sadly unsuccessful – at least initially.

-Vivien gets hired at a hair salon in Soho and soon becomes involved in London’s anti-fascist movement, where she is finally reunited with her former flame – only to discover that he has a dark secret…
+Vivien gets hired at a hair salon in Soho and soon becomes involved in London’s anti-fascist movement, infiltrating the NSM, a neo-Nazi movement which is becoming increasingly prominent in London.

 As the BBC puts it, “Ridley Road is a thriller set against the backdrop of a swinging sixties London we haven’t seen: an East End world where far right fascism is on the rise.
 When Vivien Epstein follows her lover into danger and he is caught between life and death, Vivien finds herself going undercover with the fascists, not only for him but for the sake of her country.”